Are Futons Bad For Your Back?

 Alternatives to Futons for Back Health

 Futons have long been a popular choice for small spaces and versatile seating options.
-However, when it comes to back health, futons may not be the best choice for everyone.
-Fortunately, there are alternative options available that provide better support for the back.
+Yet, when it comes to back health, futons may not be the best choice for everyone.

 Traditional Mattresses